flameskyofficial/FlameSky/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# The FlameSky Code of Conduct

 ## Our Pledge